MayFu2025/unit1_project/README.md

 In the first line, a header is printed to let the user know they are viewing their past transactions.
 In the next line, the program takes a user input and stores it in year_selected.
 In the next line, the validate_year function defined above is used to make sure data for the year the user request exists, and newly stores the output as year_selected.
 In the next two lines, the program does the same for the user's choice of month, storing a user input first as month_selected before calling the validate_month function to ensure data exists.
 In the following line, user data is retrieved using the obtain_data function defined above, and stored in the variable data.
 In the next line, transactions_in_month, a new variable storing a string is created.
 It initially contains a title for the transactions that will be displayed, and the format they will be written in.
 In the next line, I start a for loop that will loop through each item in data.
 An if statement checks to see if the item contains year_selected and month_selected in the right order in the date (index 0).
 If True, the program stores the value of index 0 of the item as the variable date, value of index 1 of the item as the variable amount, and the value of index 2 of the item as the variable category.
 In the next line, these are combined into one f-string in the order of date, amount, category and added as a new line to transactions_in_month.
 Once the for loop has looped through every item, transactions_in_month gets printed, showing the user all of the transactions made in their specified month and year.

 ## Displaying basic user statistics (Success Criteria 4)
 As per success criteria 4: The electronic ledger can display statistics such as profit, total spendings, total earnings, and balance, I made a program for the terminal to display these statistics to the user using for loops and if statements.
+This is also represented as a flow diagram in **Fig.4**.
 ```.py
 data = obtain_data(name=user)
 total = 0